 It’s definitely worth making a trip to see the rose garden if you’re lucky enough to visit Mainau in April.
 Spring Avenue is another must-see attraction on Mainau Island, where you can observe the abundant color.
 If you love flowers, Mainau Island is definitely a place that you’ll want to add to your travel itinerary.

 12. The Botanical Garden of the University of Coimbra, Portugal

 The Botanical Garden of the University of Coimbra is one of the best gardens in Europe.
-The garden is home to over 5,000 different species of plants, making it a great spot for plant lovers.
+The garden is home to over 5,000 different species of plants, making it an excellent spot for plant lovers.

-The garden also has an impressive glasshouse, which is worth a visit in itself.
+The garden also has an impressive glasshouse, which is worth visiting.
 The Botanical Garden of the University of Coimbra is definitely worth a visit if you’re ever in Coimbra.

 See Related: Ways to Book an Around the World Ticket

 13. The Orto Botanico di Brera, Italy

 The Orto Botanico di Brera is one of the best gardens in Europe and definitely worth a visit if you find yourself in Italy.
 The garden was founded in 1776 and is home to over 6,000 different species of plants.
 The garden layout is relatively traditional, with neatly manicured lawns, hedges, and flower beds.